-Patricia Stark, communication expert, host/anchor of more than 25 TV programs, and Backstage Expert:
+Patricia Stark, host and anchor of more than 25 TV programs

 “Have a genuine interest in people.
-Get good at being able to strike up a conversation with anyone anywhere.
-Be authentic, conversational, real.
+Get good at being able to strike up a conversation with anyone, anywhere.
+Be authentic, conversational, and real.
 Don’t play the part of a host.
 Have a point of view.
 Bring something to the party.
 Own it.

 “Hosting is different than acting.
 In acting, you are playing a role and becoming a character.
 Commercially, it’s different as well.
 In commercials, you are selling a product.
 In hosting, you are selling yourself.

 “A great host is one who can connect to the audience.
 Great hosts don’t make it about them but about their audience having a great experience.
 Great hosts put the audience before their ego.
 Great hosts are comfortable in their own skin and maintain a strong sense of self.

 “There are so many different facets to hosting.
 It’s truly the great balancing act.
 It’s an act that can be 100% learned.
 The great thing about hosting is you don’t have to have a lick of talent to do it.
 But with that strong connection to your audience, you can learn to balance all of the elements of hosting—from the teleprompter to your co-host to the copy.

 “Good hosts know how to balance all the elements, connect to the audience, and never lose sight of themselves….
 I have seen people who I thought had a better chance [of being] struck by lightning than ever make it in front of the camera, but they found their voice, their niche.
 They learned to balance all the elements and are now making a living as hosts.”